0xPARC/0xparc-intro-book/src/pcp.typ

 When designing an error-correcting code, broadly your goal is to make sure the minimum distance of the code is as large as possible, while still trying to squeeze in as many codewords as possible.
-The notations used for this
+The notations used for this are:

 - Usually we let $q$ denote the alphabet size and $n$ the block length (the length of the codewords),